stolostron/rhacm-docs/install/supported_browsers.md

 |macOS|<ul><li>Mozilla Firefox - 74.0 and later</li><li>Google Chrome - Version 80.0 and later</li><li>Safari - 13.0.5 and later</li></ul>|
 {: caption="Table 1.
 Supported browsers" caption-side="top"}

-**Note:** You cannot install Red Hat Advanced Cluster Management for Kubernetes on a system that uses a Windows or Mac operating system.
-However, you can access the Red Hat Advanced Cluster Management for Kubernetes console from a Windows or Mac host by using a browser. <!--??? -->
+**Note:** You cannot install Red Hat Advanced Cluster Management for Kubernetes on a Windows or Mac operating system.
+However, you can access the Red Hat Advanced Cluster Management for Kubernetes console from a Windows or Mac host with a browser.